jahbini/html2coffeekup/readme.md

 ```
 html2coffeekup [options] <html-file>

---prefix=<string>   Prepends a string to each element function call
+--prefix=<string>    Prepends a string to each element function call default 'T.'
---no-prefix         Disables prefix (default)
 --selectors          Output css-selectors for id and classes (default)
 --no-selectors       Disables output of css-selectors for id and classes
---export[=<name>]   Wraps the output in a Node.js style export
---no-export         Disables wrapping the output in an export (default)
+--s=slug             creates output directory for contents
+--b=breakoutId       break tag with id to separate havalla source
+--m=matchtext        exact match for text in html -- inserts 'id="b-value' in html tag
 ```
+--

 See "Supported options" below for additional details.

-# Public API
+# internal API

 `convert(html, stream, [options], [callback])`